Resilience in the workplace: The 4 skills your managers need

 In periods of uncertainty, it’s easy to let worry and anxiety consume you.
 Or, if you’re responsible for others like managers or parents are, you might feel obliged to put the needs of others ahead of your own.
 When this happens, though, you have to remind yourself of the adage, “You can’t pour from an empty cup.”
 To show up and give 100%, you have to find the time to put yourself first.

-But, wellbeing looks different for every person, and as an HR team, you need to acknowledge that.
+However, well-being looks different for every person, and as an HR team, you need to acknowledge that.
 For some people, focusing on their holistic wellness might be getting a good night’s sleep, going for a walk, meditating once a day, spending time with their kids, or taking a much-needed vacation.
 You need to figure out what your employees need and find a way to encourage them to make time for themselves.
-This might be through guided virtual yoga classes over Zoom, reimbursing their subscription to a meditation app, instituting company-wide health days, or allowing employees who are caring for family members to work flexible hours
+This might be through guided virtual yoga classes over Zoom, reimbursing their subscription to a meditation app, instituting company-wide health days, or allowing employees with caregiving responsibilities to work flexible hours.

 2. Vulnerability

-But, being vulnerable is not easy.
-It requires you to build a culture of trust, one in which employees feel supported and valued.
+Being vulnerable is not easy.
+It requires building a culture of trust, one in which employees feel supported and valued.
 While this kind of culture and relationship can’t be built overnight, managers can be an integral part of this process.
-If they practice active listening, give employees an opportunity to voice their wants, needs, and concerns, and they are vulnerable themselves, employees might be more forthcoming about their experiences.
+If they practice active listening, give employees an opportunity to voice their wants, needs, and concerns, and are vulnerable themselves, employees might be more forthcoming about their experiences.

 As Meredith Haberfeld, Founder and CEO of ThinkHuman, put it, “Real leadership starts with giving ourselves permission to have our own humanity – to have compassion for ourselves, to not have it all tied up in a bow and looking good.”